Plaster consultation

 Gipsraadpleging gipskamer verband

 Immediately after the injury, an open cast is often applied.
-This allows swelling without causing additional symptoms.
-Later (approximately after one week), this cast is usually replaced with a second 'closed' cast.
-You should never lean on an open cast.
+This allows room for swelling without causing additional discomfort.
+Later (usually after about one week), this cast is generally replaced with a second closed cast.
+You should never put weight on an open cast.

-For an older injury or when we suspect that no severe swelling will occur, we usually apply a closed plaster cast.
-This normally does not need to be replaced during the treatment period.
+If the injury is older, or when we expect that significant swelling is unlikely, we usually apply a closed cast straight away.
+In most cases, this cast does not need to be replaced during the course of the treatment.

-For temporary plaster casts, lime plasters are mainly used.
+• Temporary casts are mainly made of traditional plaster.
 These are heavier and therefore less comfortable.
-You may only lean on or walk with a lime plaster after 48 hours.
-The costs for these plaster casts are paid entirely by the health insurance fund.
+With this type of cast, you should not put weight on it or walk on it until after 48 hours.
+The costs for these casts are fully covered by the health insurance fund.

 Frequently Asked Questions